dankegel/ciwrap/README.txt

-bvslave-lxc.sh    - administer virtual lxc buildslaves for a project bslave.sh         - administer buildslaves for a project pyflakes/master.cfg - buildbot config for pyflakes project; uses buildshim pyflakes/buildshim  - standalone build steps for pyflakes pyflakes/slot.txt   - offset from 8010 for the web status page for pyflakes hello/master.cfg    - buildbot config for pyflakes project; uses buildshim hello/buildshim     - standalone build steps for hello hello/slot.txt      - offset from 8010 for the web status page for hello zlib/master.cfg     - buildbot config for zlib project; uses buildshim zlib/buildshim      - standalone build steps for zlib (needs helpers on windows) zlib/slot.txt       - offset from 8010 for the web status page for zlib zlib/bcheck.bat     - standalone helper to invoke tests via visual studio
+bvslave-lxc.sh    - administer virtual lxc buildslaves for a project bslave.sh         - administer buildslaves for a project pyflakes/master.cfg - buildbot config for pyflakes project; uses buildshim pyflakes/config.json- list of branches to build, and slaves to build them on pyflakes/buildshim  - standalone build steps for pyflakes pyflakes/slot.txt   - offset from 8010 for the web status page for pyflakes hello/master.cfg    - buildbot config for pyflakes project; uses buildshim hello/config.json   - list of branches to build, and slaves to build them on hello/buildshim     - standalone build steps for hello hello/slot.txt      - offset from 8010 for the web status page for hello zlib/master.cfg     - buildbot config for zlib project; uses buildshim zlib/config.json    - list of branches to build, and slaves to build them on zlib/buildshim      - standalone build steps for zlib (needs helpers on windows) zlib/slot.txt       - offset from 8010 for the web status page for zlib zlib/bcheck.bat     - standalone helper to invoke tests via visual studio